 What are On-the-Run Treasuries?

 On-the-run Treasuries are the most currently issued Treasury bonds or notes.
 The most commonly traded form of a Treasury note of a specific maturity, the on-the-run Treasury is significantly more liquid than other forms of securities.
 Therefore, they tend to trade at a premium.
-It means they generally come with a lower yield than their “lower-rent” cousin: off-the-run treasuries.
+In theory, this means they generally come with a lower yield than their “lower-rent” cousin: off-the-run treasuries.
 This may not be the case in practice since markets are generally very efficient, so any meaningful mispricings between on-the-run and off-the-run Treasuries would tend to be neutralized as market participants take advantage of that arbitrage.

 Trading using On-the-Run Treasuries